SAFETY DATA SHEET (SDS)

 Suppliers shall update the Safety data sheet without delay in cases as soon as new information appear and may affect on the risk management measures, or new information on hazards.

-• changes in the product composition,
+• changes in product composition,

-• technological changes,
+• technological modifications,

-• Current inventory of SDS
+• Current version of the SDS,

-• Physico-chemical information
+• Physico-chemical properties,

 In accordance with Regulation EC No 1907/2006 REACH, paragraph 31, safety data sheet should be provided in the official languages of the Member States where the substance or mixture is placed on the market.

-Suppliers of chemical products to other EU member states are obliged to provide safety data sheets and labels in the language of the recipient.
+Suppliers of chemical products to other EU member states are obliged to provide safety data sheets 2026 and labels in the language of the recipient.

-Ekos offers the possibility of translating documentation and texts of chemical substances in the languages of the EU (over 25 languages).
+Ekos offers the possibility of translating documentation and texts of chemical substances in the languages of the EU (over 25 languages).EKOS offers professional translation of Safety Data Sheets and chemical documentation into all official EU languages (over 25 languages), ensuring legal compliance and consistent technical terminology.
+We provide translations, among others, into:

 SECTION 1: Identification of the substance/mixture and of the company/undertaking